US Shares Update on Immigrant Visa Pause for Ghana and 74 Countries, Announces New Exemption

 The US Department of State has released an update on the indefinite pause on immigrant visa processing for citizens of Ghana and 74 other countries.

-A statement by the US immigration agency announced on its website on January 14 that the immigration pause for these 75 countries comes with an exception.
+A statement shared by the American government on January 14 indicated that the immigration pause for these 75 countries comes with an exemption under certain conditions.

 Source: TikTok